Weslya-WJY/wjy.github.io/README.md

 ```

 ## Introduction
-This file consists of data visualization of "Video Gamnes Sales" inspired by "Nightingale's Rose Chart" using D3.js.
+This repository consists of data visualization of "Video Gamnes Sales" inspired by "Nightingale's Rose Chart" using D3.js.